 As international art consultants, Artelier specialises in curating artwork for luxury yachts, working with both yacht designers and private yacht owners.
-As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the client's tastes.
+As well as sourcing contemporary art by leading global artists for yacht interiors, we also collaborate with artists to create custom art commissions tailored to the client's tastes.
 See our homepage for yacht art projects here.

 In a personal art commission for a yacht owner, the private client wanted a new sculpture to take pride of place aboard M/Y Areti, the Lürssen 85m yacht.
 They wanted us to commission an artist to respond to their keen interest in cycling, and create an artwork for the yacht's Main Saloon.

 Taking the initial concept of cycling, we developed the idea for a bronze sculpture depicting a dynamic peloton.
 We recommended bronze for this commission, as the material allows a level of detail that would allow the artist to capture the sense of speed, as well as being a robust, practical material for a yacht art commission.

 Using our database of 10,000 artists, who have been carefully selected over years of research, we shortlisted several contemporary bronze sculptors who were especially suitable for the commission.
 Together with the yacht owner, we chose an artist who had specific experience with sports and action compositions.

 As art consultants, we oversaw the commissioning process end-to-end: in close collaboration with both artist and client, we developed the sculpture from initial sketches to final installation.

 After taking a thorough survey of the yacht's Main Saloon, we recommended dimensions for the sculpture, and together with the artist established a preferred composition for the sculpture.
 An advantage of specially commissioning an artwork is that it can be tailored to the intended space from the beginning of the project.